5 Things To Know: How To Microdose Mushrooms For Migraines

 #1.
 Migraine researchers at Yale don’t use microdoses in their studies.

-The chart below describes the doses and their common terms.
+Refer to the chart below for a breakdown of the doses and their common terminology.

 #2 Watch out for the rebound.